ReneHuanca/ddd-in-laravel/README.md

 ### Project estructure

-In this repositoru we can see that the current structure and the changes.
+In this repository we can see that the current structure and the changes.

 ```scala
 app